The topological pressure of trapped sets in Kerr-(de Sitter) spacetimes: Application

 The metric $g_{\mk{m},\mk{a}}$ defines a dual metric function $G(z,\zeta):=|\zeta|^2_{g_{\mk{m},\mk{a}}^{-1}(z)}$ on $T^*M^\circ$, and the flow induced by its Hamilton vector field $H_G$, defined using the natural symplectic structure on $T^*M^\circ$, is the geodesic flow (we are identifying $T^*M^\circ$ and $TM^\circ$ using this metric structure).
 We define $\varphi^{\textbf{t}}$ to be the flow induced by this vector field, and take $\mathscr{M}=T^*M^\circ$.

-\begin{prop} The topological pressure of $\varphi^{\textbf{t}}$ defined using the flow of $H_G$ on Kerr and Kerr-de Sitter spacetimes has negative topological pressure when $s>0$. \end{prop} \begin{proof} By Theorem \ref{thm: main}, the result follows if we know that the trapping of $\varphi^{\textbf{t}}$ on Kerr and Kerr-de Sitter spacetimes are $\infty-$normally hyperbolic trapping.
-On Kerr spacetimes, this is proven in \cite[Proposition~3.2]{dy15}, and on Kerr-de Sitter spacetimes, this is proven in \cite{vasy2013microlocal} for the range with $\mk{a}<\frac{\sqrt{3}}{2}\mk{m}$, and then extended to the entire sub-extremal range $\mk{a}<\mk{m}$ in \cite[Theorem~3.2]{petersen2022wave}. \end{proof}
+\begin{prop} The topological pressure of $\varphi^{\textbf{t}}$ defined using the flow of $H_G$ on subextremal Kerr and Kerr-de Sitter spacetimes is negative when $s>0$. \end{prop} \begin{proof} By Theorem \ref{thm: main}, the result follows if we know that the trapping of $\varphi^{\textbf{t}}$ on Kerr and Kerr-de Sitter spacetimes is $\infty-$normally hyperbolic trapping.
+On Kerr spacetimes, this is proven in \cite[Proposition~3.6, 3.7]{dy15}.